 If eating has somehow become painful or uncomfortable over time, you may be experiencing a problem with how your dentures fit.
 Your mouth and gums change shape over time and often this will create a poor fit where false teeth will slip and slide making activities like eating a chore rather than a pleasurable experience.

 If you have any of these problems with dentures, see your dentist for a checkup.
-Your dentures may need repair rather than replacement.
+Your dentures may need repair rather than you needing to replace them with new dentures.

 3. Your Dentures Feel Loose